About Cub Scout Pack 396

 Bear Scouts are in the 3rd grade (8-9 years old) during the Scouting year.
 Bear Scouts participate in 2-3 den meetings per month, and their meetings are the standard 45 minutes to one hour long.

-Webelos Scouts are in 4th grade (9-10 years old) during the Scouting year.
-This rank and the Arrow of Light rank are essentially two years of work to help Scouts transition from the adult-led program of Cub Scouting to the Scout-led program of Scouts BSA.
+Arrow of Light Scouts are in 5th grade (10-11 years old) during the Scouting year.
+This rank is designed to help Scouts transition from the adult-led program of Cub Scouting to the Scout-led program of Scouts BSA.
 They will have more leadership opportunities, more time spent camping and hiking, and will begin to spend some time with Scouts BSA troops.
+They are working to finish their rank advancement requirements so they can cross over to a Scouts BSA troop at the Blue & Gold banquet, usually held in late February or early March.

-Webelos Scouts begin wearing the tan uniform shirt that they’ll continue wear through the Scouts BSA program.
+Arrow of Light Scouts begin wearing the tan uniform shirt that they’ll continue wear through the Scouts BSA program.

 Arrow of Light Scouts earn the Arrow of Light badge of rank, which is the highest award available in the Cub Scouting program.